-Key Audit Matter How our audit addressed the Key Audit Matter Exploration and Evaluation Assets Our procedures included, amongst others: (Refer to Note 12) Assessing management's determination of its The Company has capitalised exploration and evaluation assets of US\$41,941 million as at 31 December 2022. areas of interest for consistency with the definition in AASB 6.
-This involved analysing the tenements in which the Company holds an interest and the exploration programs planned for Exploration and evaluation assets is a key audit matter due to: those tenements. • The significance of the balance to the Group's financial position.
-For each area of interest, we assessed the Company's rights to tenure by corroborating to government registries and evaluating The level of judgement required in evaluating management's application of the agreements in place with other parties as applicable. requirements of AASB 6 Exploration for and Evaluation of Mineral Resources ("AASB 6").
-AASB 6 is an industry specific accounting standard requiring the application of significant judgements, estimates and We considered the activities in each area of interest to date and assessed the planned future activities for each area of interest by evaluating budgets. industry knowledge.
-This includes specific requirements for expenditure to be capitalised Substantiated a sample of expenditure by agreeing to supporting documentation. as an asset and subsequent requirements which must be complied with for capitalised expenditure to continue to be carried as an asset.
-We assessed each area of interest for one or more of the following circumstances that may indicate impairment of the capitalised expenditure: The assessment of impairment of exploration and evaluation expenditure being inherently difficult. the licenses for the right to explore expiring in the near future or are not
+How our audit addressed the Key Audit Matter

+Our procedures included, amongst others:

+- Assessing management's determination of its areas of interest for consistency with the definition in AASB 6.
+This involved analysing the tenements in which the Company holds an interest and the exploration programs planned for those tenements. - For each area of interest, we assessed the Company's rights to tenure by corroborating to government registries and evaluating agreements in place with other parties as applicable. - We considered the activities in each area of interest to date and assessed the planned future activities for each area of interest by evaluating budgets. - Substantiated a sample of expenditure by agreeing to supporting documentation. - We assessed each area of interest for one or more of the following circumstances that may indicate impairment of the capitalised expenditure: - the licenses for the right to explore expiring in the near future or are not